Causal Mediation in Natural Experiments: Causal Mediation (CM)

 There are only two average effects which are identified without additional assumptions. \begin{enumerate} \item The average first-stage refers to the effect of the treatment on mediator, $Z_i$ on $D_i$:

-It is common in the economics literature to assume that $Z_i$ influences $D_i$ in at most one direction, $\Prob{D_i(0) \leq D_i(1)} = 1$ --- monotonicity \citep{imbens1994identification}.
-I assume mediator monotonicity (and its conditional variant) holds throughout to simplify notation. \item The Average Treatment Effect (ATE) refers to the effect of the treatment on outcome, $Z_i$ on $Y_i$, and is also known as the average total effect or intent-to-treat effect in social science settings, or reduced-form effect in the instrumental variables literature:
+It is common in the economics literature to assume that $Z_i$ influences $D_i$ in at most one direction, $\Prob{D_i(0) \leq D_i(1)} = 1$ --- monotonicity \citep{imbens1994identification}. \item The Average Treatment Effect (ATE) refers to the effect of the treatment on outcome, $Z_i$ on $Y_i$, and is also known as the average total effect or intent-to-treat effect in social science settings, or reduced-form effect in the instrumental variables literature:

 \end{enumerate}

 $Z_i$ affects outcome $Y_i$ directly, and indirectly via the $D_i(Z_i)$ channel, with no reverse causality. \autoref{fig:scm-model} visualises the design, where the direction arrows denote the causal direction.
 CM aims to decompose the ATE of $Z_i$ on $Y_i$ into these two separate pathways: